lkodinsson/MARS/Basic/PHB.md

 ### Race

 It is not guaranteed that a genre or setting has a multitude of racial options, but usually Humans are an available option.
-Regardless, the race you pick will provide bonuses to your primary stats, provide you with racial ability (or two), and determine your starting speed and size.
+Regardless, the race you pick will provide bonuses to your primary stats, provide you with racial ability, and determine your starting speed and size.

 ### Background